A look back at the weather at Pinnacle Country Club for the LPGA golf tournament

 The following year in 2008 there was heavy rain for the second round on Saturday with more course flooding, but thankfully the course handled the heavy rain and the tournament was able to finish over the 4th of July weekend.

-The next few years were relatively quiet with a few rain showers on Saturday in 2009-2011.
+The next few years were relatively quiet with just light rain showers for one day in 2009-2011.

 2012 was rain free, but was perhaps the hottest tournament ever with temps near 100.